Friday, July 31, 2009

 Mrs. Crimson was a cripple.

-Just a cryptic cross-patch was she
+A cryptic cross-patch that she was.

 Had no cronies, just her crofts!

-The croup she had did make her croak,
+The croup she had made her croak,

 With creamy cruller-crust in cream.